Introduction: Why SEO in Canada Requires a Different Strategy

 - City pages link up to the province hub and SEO service page, and laterally only to nearby cities (not every city nationwide).

-- Service pages link to pillar content + cluster content and to the highest-intent province/city pages.
+- Service pages link to pillar content and cluster content and to the highest-intent province/city pages.

 Frequently Asked Questions

-Local SEO targets geographic intent (city/service area queries and map visibility).
-National SEO targets broader demand across Canada and builds authority through topical depth, links, and technical quality.
+Local SEO targets geographic intent, city/service area queries and map pack visibility.
+National SEO targets broader demand across Canada and builds authority through topical depth, quality backlinks, and technical excellence.

-No. Google has highlighted major growth in searches for local places without "near me," which indicates users still expect local results even when they don't add that phrase.
-Source
+No. Google has highlighted major growth in searches for local places without "near me," which means users expect local results even without adding that phrase.
+[Source: Think With Google]

 Google documents Core Web Vitals as metrics for user experience and notes their use in Search and page experience considerations.
-Source and Source
+Improving LCP, CLS, and INP directly impacts both rankings and user retention.
+[Source]

 Comments